The Story of Illume

 After college she served a mission for her church, taught dance and theatre at Wasatch High School, danced and choreographed for Indiana Jazz Dance Company.
 Cherie has taught in studios in Indiana, Texas and Utah.
 She is married to Mark and has four children.

-This is Rebecca‘s second year teaching at Illume!
-She grew up training at Jaqueline’s School of Ballet and the BYU Children’s Creative Dance.
-She received her degree in Dance Performance from BYU, where she performed with The Dancers’ Company and dancEnsemble.
+Rebecca grew up training at Jaqueline’s School of Ballet and the BYU Children’s Creative Dance, where she quickly fell in love with dance.
 Throughout high school and college, Rebecca was able to attend intensives by and perform with Ririe Woodbury Dance Company, Repertory Dance Company, The Ailey School, Paul Taylor Dance Company, and the Martha Graham School of Contemporary Dance.
+She received her degree in Dance Performance from BYU, where she performed for several years with The Dancers’ Company and dancEnsemble.

 Elisa Anderson - Gymnastics/Tumbling Manager